Together on a voyage of discovery....

 - practical, hands-on enquiries.

 These teaching methods enable children to see links across their learning, and also to see the purpose of it.
-Teachers work with children as facilitators and ‘co-creators of knowledge’; children are encouraged to experiment and learn from mistakes – a powerful way to learn – without being afraid of ‘failure’.
+Teachers work with children as facilitators and ‘co-creators of knowledge’; children are encouraged to experiment and learn from mistakes, without being afraid of ‘failure’.
 Social and emotional aspects of learning are fundamental to these processes, as children work as part of a community to solve problems together and develop resilience.

 The importance of language